AndykingSkywalker/PythonExamples/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions, please feel free to reach out to me via my Twitter on my profile.